You Are Losing Money By Keeping It In Savings Account

 Well, the only way out is to invest your money in a options that give returns more than 10% to actually keep it at least at par at what you had invested.

-For example, Gold has always been an intrument whose value grows by at least 10% year on year.
+For example, Gold has always been an instrument whose value grows by at-least 10% year on year (an assumption).
 You can buy gold today and sell it at higher price next year to gain and at least make sure that your money’s worth is still same if not increased.